Table of Contents

 Space requirements and adaptability

 My Bobtails have adapted remarkably well to different living spaces.
-Whether you have a sprawling country home or a tiny city apartment, these versatile cats will make themselves comfortable.
-A friend of mine drives long-haul trucks, and his Bobtail happily travels alongside him across the country – they’re that adaptable to mobile living situations.
+Whether you have a sprawling country home or a tiny apartment, these versatile cats will make themselves comfortable — as long as you provide vertical space and daily engagement.
+Adaptability is a consistent call-out in the The Spruce Pets and Purina guides.

 Daily care and attention needs